gabrielkoo/devto-stats-github-action/README.md

 # 📊 dev.to Article Activity Graphs

+> 🤖 This entire project was created by [Kiro IDE](https://kiro.dev/) - an AI-powered development environment

 GitHub-style contribution graphs for your dev.to article analytics

 This repository fetches your article statistics on dev.to weekly via its v1 API and generates beautiful visualizations of your writing activity.